Moshood-Kausar/Kausarbot/README.md

 After successfully installation of above dependencies, you need to follow these steps in order to train the bot.

-* You can find [data model](https://github.com/nimeshabuddhika/Tensorflow-Chatbot/blob/master/Bot/content.json) from */Bot/content.json* and change the content as you wish.
+* You can find  from */Bot/content.json* and change the content as you wish.
-* Execute [train.py](https://github.com/nimeshabuddhika/Tensorflow-Chatbot/blob/master/Bot/train.py) file which is inside */Bot/* directory to train the model that you have prepared.
+* Execute file which is inside */Bot/* directory to train the model that you have prepared.
 * Then, You are done!